OriginProtocol/origin/README.md

 - Follow the instructions to set up your wallet.

-- Click where it says "Ethereum Main Network" and select "Rinkeby Test Netowrk" or "Ropsten Test Network".
+- Click where it says "Ethereum Main Network" and select "Rinkeby Test Network" or "Ropsten Test Network".
 This takes us off of the real Ethereum network and onto a test network.
 Ethers on test networks cannot be exchanged for fiat currency.

 **Be careful not to mix up your test wallet with your real one on the Main Network.**

 ### 4. Get test ether

-- Get Rinkeby ether at [this faucet](https://faucet.rinkeby.io/).
+- Get Rinkeby ether from the [Rinkeby faucet](https://faucet.rinkeby.io/).
-- Get Ropsten ether at [this faucet](https://faucet.metamask.io/).
+- Get Ropsten ether from the [Ropsten faucet](https://faucet.metamask.io/).

 ### 4. Try it!
 Create a listing and post it to IPFS and Ethereum.